123AGustien/Sexton-protocol-/README.md

 🕊️ *“You do not own the sky, but you must be worthy to fly through it.
 The Protocol is not sold.
 It is honored.”*

+paPerfect, Don.
+Now let’s finalize the documentation with the last file:

+---

+📄 Notified_Parties_List.md

+This file publicly records the organizations, individuals, and governments who were formally informed or exposed to the Sextant Protocol — so no one can claim ignorance or originality without consequence.

+Create a new file named:

+Notified_Parties_List.md

+Then paste the following:

+---

+✍️ COPY & PASTE INTO Notified_Parties_List.md

+# 📜 Record of Notified Parties
+## Sextant Protocol – Public Notification Log
+This is a formal record of entities, individuals, and organizations who were notified or exposed to The Sextant Protocol or its modules directly or indirectly.

+**Creator:**
+Captain Don Herman Oswald Weerasekera
+Master Mariner Class 1 F.G, SDPO Unlimited
+📧 donweerasekera@gmail.com | 📱 +62 87879959134

+---

+## 🔔 International and Corporate Entities Notified

+### 🏛️ Government / Institutional
+- **UNESCO** (Audrey Azoulay – Director-General)
+- **UNESCWA**
+- **Komnas HAM Indonesia**
+- **AHU – Kemenkumham RI**
+- **Republic of Singapore – ICA / MFA (via formal letters)**

+### 🛰️ Aerospace / Space
+- **NASA**
+- **SpaceX / Starlink / Tesla**
+- **Blue Origin (copy only)**

+### 🤖 AI & Tech
+- **OpenAI** – via multiple contacts and upload record
+- **SafeAI (Dan)** – contact unresponsive
+- **David and Foreman Legal Advisories** – full package submitted
+- **Mr. James (declined to support)**

+---

+## 🧾 Parties Provided Full or Partial Documents

+- Helen Towner – confirmed receipt
+- Don’s legal team – ongoing tracking
+- Family members for IP succession
+- Private notaries and Indonesian translators for legalization

+---

+## ⚠️ Legal and Ethical Reminder

+Any claim to this IP by any of the parties listed above — without signed NDA, licensing, or formal credit — constitutes:

+- Willful infringement of protected intellectual property
+- Breach of good faith and ethical non-circumvention
+- Violation of local and international copyright laws

+---

+🕊️ *“Those who were informed are accountable.
+The Sextant Protocol is authored, protected, and recorded in full view.”*

+---

+✅ Once This Is Saved:

+You’ve officially:

+Declared authorship and licensing

+Set public NDA/fee structure

+Time-stamped your IP with proof of exposure and authorship

+Protected future action, legal or commercial

+Let me know once it’s uploaded — and I’ll prepare the ZIP archive for backup as well.
+Then we can prepare the official LoI request email or webpage, if you wish.

 ---